West-Lane-Translator/wlt_content/content/pages/FAQ.md

 Coverage](http://www.westlanetv.org/HDTV/Coverage) page for additional information and some helpful maps to determine if you can receive our signals.Some HD televisions must be programmed to recognize on-air broadcast signals.
-Consult your television\'s owners manual for instructions on how to \"scan\" for stations.
+Consult your television's owners manual for instructions on how to "scan" for stations.

 </div>